CODE TAEKWON-DO HAS CLASSES IN

 One of Mr Gold's current instructors is Master Chris Snow 8th degree from the LTSI.
 Master Snow graded Mr. Gold to 3rd degree black belt.
 Master Snow was graded up to 4th degree black belt by RMK Choy who was the first confirmed 8th degree black belt under General Choi, the founder (ITF Certificate GB-8-1) and only the 2nd person to ascend to the status of Grand master (9th degree) in the UK.
 Master Trevor Nicholls 8th degree black belt of the UKITF graded Master Snow to 5th degree.
 Master Harry, President of ITUK graded Master Snow to 6th degree black belt and Grandmaster Dalton 9th degree of the ITFU awarded Master Snow his 7th degree master in 2016.

-CODE Taekwon-Do are also affiliated with Authentic Taekwon-Do Association Great Britain (ATA GB) headed by Grand Master Keith Finch and Young Brothers Taekwon-Do International headed by Pioneer Grandmaster Kong, Young il.
-(A first generation grandmaster) GM Finch was promoted to 9th degree by PGM Kong.
+CODE Taekwon-Do are also affiliated with Young Brothers Taekwon-Do International headed by Pioneer Grandmaster Kong, Young il.
+(A first generation grandmaster).
 PGM Kong was promoted to 9th degree by the founder, General Choi, Hong Hi and was one of the original pioneers to travel the globe with Gen. Choi to promote Taekwon-Do to the world.
-Mr. Gold's 3rd degree is recognised by ATA GB and YBTI.
+Mr. Gold's 3rd degree is recognised by YBTI, the LTSI and the ITFU.

 It is worth noting that all correct and up-to-date certification and insurances have been provided in order for these affiliations to have taken place in order to maintain the high standard that we all expect from Taekwon-Do.